TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/images_gui.md

 ## Extra loadables: Neon maps

 Neon maps enable the entities to emit their own light.
+First, the input image is searched for pixels of specified colors.
-The pixels of a specified set of colors is taken from the input image, blurred with a strong gaussian-like filter, and later used in light calculations.
+They are then blurred with a strong gaussian-like filter, and later used in light calculations.
-	To specify which colors are taken as input, open Light colors node.
+	To specify which colors are to be considered, open Light colors node.

 You have to experiment with other parameters for the algorithm to truly understand their effect.